gaultier/blog/write_a_video_game_from_scratch_like_1987.md

 However, we do not want to retain the parsed entries from the file in memory after finding the 16 bytes token, so we `defer free_all(allocator)`.
 This is much better than going through each entry and freeing individually each field.
 We simply free the whole arena in one swoop (but the backing memory remains around to be reused later).

 Furthermore, using this arena places an upper bound (a few MiBs) on the allocations we can do.
-So if one entry in the file is huge, or malformed, we verifyingly cannot allocate many Gibs of memory.
+So if one entry in the file is huge, or malformed, we verifyingly cannot allocate many GiBs of memory.
 This is good news, because otherwise, the OS will start swapping like crazy and start killing random programs.
 In my experience it usually kills the window/desktop manager which kills all open windows.
 Very efficient from the OS perspective, and awful from the user perspective.
 So it's always good to place an upper bound on all resources including heap memory usage of your program.

 All in all I find Odin's approach very elegant.
 I usually want the ability to use a different allocator in a given function, but also if I don't care, it will do the right thing and use the standard allocator.